Mexico in the OTI Festival 1979: Final

 The final opened with a medley of the seven previous winners of the national festival performed by the orchestra conducted by Guillermo Méndez Guiú and the backing choir.
 Following each of the competing entries, each of the performers received on stage a finalist diploma delivered by a celebrity such as: Héctor Meneses, Lolita de la Colina, Silvia Pinal, and Sergio Corona.
 The interval act featured a performance of the cast of La Carabina de Ambrosio.

-The same jurors present in the hall for the semi-finals were also present for the final, with the exception of Acosta who was replaced by Peter Ulrich.
+The same jurors present in the hall for the qualifying rounds were also present for the final, with the exception of Acosta who was replaced by Peter Ulrich.
 For the final competition, five international members were added: Tomás Fundora, Omar Marchant, Joaquín Blaya, Pilar Candel, and Rafael Martínez Amador.
 They were joined by five remote provincial juries of five members each located in Guadalajara, Nuevo Laredo, Mérida, Veracruz, and Monterrey.
-Each of the ten present jurors and the five remote juries scored between 1 to 10 points each of the finalists.
+Each of the ten present jurors and the five remote juries scored between 1 and 10 points each of the finalists.
 After all the competing entries had been performed, the spokesperson of each remote jury announced their points in the order of performance via telephone; while the jurors in the hall showed their scores, that had already been previously counted, on boards all at once for each of the songs.

-The winner was "Vivir sin ti", written by Roberto Robles and Eduardo Magallanes, and performed by Estela Núñez; with "Un tipo como yo", written and performed by Sergio Esquivel, placing second; and "Al final", written by Roberto Cantoral and performed by Emmanuel, placing third.
+The winner was "Vivir sin ti", written by Roberto Robles and Eduardo Magallanes, and performed by Estela Núñez; with "Al final", written by Roberto Cantoral and performed by Emmanuel, placing second; and "Un tipo como yo", written and performed by Sergio Esquivel, placing third.
 The final results were met with loud booing from some of the audience.
 The festival ended with a reprise of the winning entry.